Best Internet Plans and Discounts for Seniors

 Xfinity by Comcast senior discounts

-Internet Essentials from Comcast is another program for which SSI recipients qualify.
-This program costs a mere $9.95* per month, making it the lowest-priced broadband plan around.
+Internet Essentials and Internet Essentials Plus from Comcast are both programs for which SSI recipients qualify.
+Costs start at a mere $9.95* per month, making it the lowest-priced broadband options around.

 Four tips for finding the best internet plan for seniors